 Materials and methods- In this study, 304 patients of Corona virus disease 2019 (COVID-19) were selected.
-Their spectacles wearing behaviour was assessed through a questionnaire.
-Spectacles wearing behaviour of general population was obtained from older studies (for comparison).
+Their spectacles wearing behaviour were assessed through a questionnaire.
+Spectacles wearing behaviour of general population were obtained from older studies (for comparison).
 Risk of COVID-19 was calculated in long term spectacles wearers as well as in persons not using spectacles.
 Chi- Square test was used for statistical analysis.

 Results- In this study, total 58 patients showed the behavior of using spectacles continuously during day time and always on outdoor activities.
 The risk of COVID-19 was found 0.48 in spectacles wearing population as compared to 1.35 in population not using spectacles.
 The calculated risk ratio was 0.36.
+It indicates that the risk of COVID-19 was 2- 3 times less in spectacles wearing population than the population not using spectacles.
 The protective effectiveness of the spectacles was found statistically significant (p- value .00113).

-Conclusion- The present study showed that the risk of Covid-19 was about 2- 3 times less in spectacles wearing population than the population not wearing those.
+Conclusion- The present study showed that the risk of Covid-19 was about 2 - 3 times less in spectacles wearing population than the population not wearing those.
 The nasolacrimal duct may be a route of virus transmission from conjunctival sac to the nasopharynx.